-Financial liabilities measured at amortized cost

-Other financial liabilities are subsequently measured at amortized cost using the effective interest method, recognizing the interest expense on the basis of efficiency.
+Financial liabilities measured at amortized cost are measured using the effective interest method, which recognizes interest expense on an effective basis.

 Derecognition of financial liabilities

 The Fund derecognizes a financial liability only when the Fund's obligations are repaid, canceled, or become void.
 When a financial liability to the same lender is replaced by another financial liability (the terms of which substantially vary from the previous one), or there has been a material change in the terms of the present liability, such replacement or change is recognized as derecognition of the original liability and recognition of a new liability.
 The difference between the carrying amount of the derecognized financial liability and compensation paid and payable is recognized in the statement of comprehensive income.